Battery PROs

 • Total weight of single-use and rechargeable batteries that were refurbished

-• Weight of materials recovered from processing the collected single-use and rechargeable batteries (e.g., metals, chemicals, etc.)
+• The weight of materials recovered from processing the collected single-use and rechargeable batteries (e.g., metals, chemicals, etc.)

 Deadline: Battery performance reporting is due April 30 of each year.

-Note: as a PRO, you cannot report new ITT/AV supply data on behalf of your producers – they will have to log into their Registry account once a year to provide this information and pay the required Registry fee.
+Note: as a PRO, you cannot report battery supply data on behalf of your producers – they will have to log into their Registry account once a year to provide this information and pay the required Registry fee.

 Upcoming Important Dates